 When your teen speaks to you inappropriately you need to stay calm and with a stern but measured tone say something like “I don’t like being spoken to like that” and walk away or accept their apology and continue.

 When they respond to your rebuke or disapproval with feigned ignorance, saying something like “What do you mean?”
 “What did I say/“ simply stay calm and state again “You know what you did and I don’t appreciate it and I won’t stand here and let you speak to me like that.”
 This removes all the power from the situation as you are clearly in control of the response and not allowing them to dictate who you will act.

 Likewise, if your teen responds to a request or a demand with a disrespectful “Sure whatever!” or words to that effect, don’t let them see you get annoyed.
 Stay calm restate the instruction and this time state what the consequence will be if they don’t comply.
 Don’t stand around and wait for debate, make sure they hear you and leave them to it.

 If your teenager makes a mistake or is let down by life, give them the chance to deal with it – don’t step in and do it for them.

 Parents need to offer support and comfort when teenagers are hurting.
-Even better is to talk with your teenager about what “they” can do to move forward in a positive way.
-But parents must refrain from stepping in and fighting their kids battles, or protecting them from the consequences of their own behaviour.
+Even better is to talk with your teenager about what “they” can do to move forward positively.
+But parents must refrain from stepping in and fighting their kid’s battles, or protecting them from the consequences of their own behaviour.